datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 The objective of today's workshop is to understand how the Quarkus platform simplifies the "inner loop" of development which results in huge developer productivity gains.
 You will see in today's workshop you can go from plain old Java to containers with relative ease and yet not make a significant change in devlopment.

-Although, the Quarkus platform leverages the new reactive paradigm, the developer tools are drawn from a list that they are familar with and complements them while making those same tools leaner and more performant.
-This helps to build better and more performant applications (which is always necessary) and also enhances the day-to-day life of a developer having to bridge the gap between their existing platforms and taking a plunge into microservices, service mesh and so on.
+Although, the Quarkus platform leverages a reactive architecture, the developer tools are drawn from a list that they are familar with and complements them while making those same tools leaner and more performant.
+This means that Quarkus does not force developers to use reactive programming styles.
+Additionally, it helps to build better and more performant applications (which is always necessary) and also enhances the day-to-day life of a developer having to bridge the gap between their existing platforms and taking a plunge into microservices, service mesh and so on.
+Developers can use their current tools and methodologies and let Quarkus take care of being "reactive", or build new fully-reactive applications that take advantage of Quarkus' reactive core.

 ℹ️ **Frequently asked questions**